-The optimal allocation of labor between the formal and the informal sector is given by:
+The optimal allocation of labor between the formal and the informal sector is given by: 11

-$$g{l_i}(l_i)\left(1 - p(e, l_i)\phi\right) - p{l_i}(e, l_i)g(l_i)\phi = (1 - \tau)f{l_f}(l_f, b).$$ (3)
+$$g{l_i}(l_i) \left(1 - p(e, l_i)\phi\right) - p{l_i}(e, l_i)g(l_i)\phi = (1 - \tau)f{l_f}(l_f, b). \tag{3}$$

 The household's optimal allocation of labor between the formal and the informal sector is such that the expected net marginal benefit from allocating an extra unit of time to the informal sector is equal to its net marginal benefit in the formal sector.
-On the one hand, the marginal benefit from allocating an extra unit of time to the informal sector (the left hand side of equation 3) is given by the marginal productivity in the informal sector $g{l_i}(l_i)$ times $(1 - p(e, l_i)\phi)$ , minus the marginal increase in the probability of being detected, $p{l_i}$ , times the size of the fine that has to be paid if the firm is detected, $g(l_i)\phi$ .
-On the other hand, the net marginal benefit from allocating an extra unit of time to the formal sector (right hand side of equation 3) is simply composed of the marginal productivity of labor in the formal sector net of taxes, $(1 - \tau)f{l_f}$ .
+On the one hand, the marginal benefit from allocating an extra unit of time to the informal sector (the left hand side of equation 3) is given by the marginal productivity in the informal sector $g{l_i}(l_i)$ times $(1 - p(e, l_i)\phi)$, minus the marginal increase in the probability of being detected, p{l_i} , times the size of the fine that has to be paid if the firm is detected, $g(l_i)\phi$.
+On the other

-&lt;sup>10In this paper, since we consider a risk-neutral representative household, we do not focus on the trade-off between enforcement effort and the size of the fine.
+10In this article, since we consider a risk-neutral representative household, we do not focus on the tradeoff between enforcement effort and the size of the fine.
 Finally, we consider that the fine takes a finite value due to a limited liability argument.
 Otherwise, the solution would be straightforward and would have followed an argument a la Becker: the fine would be equal to infinity.
+This limited liability argument is also a manner to explain why in practice the amount of resources collected by States through fines are rather limited.

-&lt;sup>11We adopt an intensive approach and thus focus our attention on interior solution.
+11We adopt an intensive approach and thus focus our attention on interior solution.